rafcc/2020-prenatal-sono/README.md

 # 2020-prenatal-sono
-This project provides supplementary code for JACC paper.
+This project provides supplementary code for academic paper.

 ##  Requirements
 This program has been verified under the following conditions.